-- If there’s no line for the elevator start by taking it to the top and working your way down.
+- If the elevator has no line, start by taking it to the top and working your way down.

-- Visiting after 5:00 pm has better photography light and less crowds.
+- Visiting after 5:00 pm has better photography light and fewer crowds.

-- You can get 10% off entrance with the Bus Touristic.
+- You can get 10% off Casa Mila tickets with the Bus Turistic.

-- Check the weather forecast before booking – the rooftop is closed when it rains.
+- Check the Barcelona weather forecast before booking – the rooftop is closed when it rains.

-If you’re starving after all those stairs there are a couple great restaurants near La Pedrera.
+If you’re starving after all those stairs, check out my list of best restaurants near La Pedrera.

-For great Spanish food hit either Bodega Joan (Carrer Rosselló 164) or Can Punyetes (Carrer Francisco Giner 8-10).
+For great traditional Catalan food, hit either value paella spot Bodega Joan (Carrer Rosselló 164) or Can Punyetes (Carrer Francisco Giner 8-10).
 Both offer all the classic tapas dishes like tortilla de patatas, pan con tomate, paella, and more.

-How do I skip the lines at entrance?
+How do I skip the lines at Casa Milà?

-The only way to skip the lines at La Pedrera is to buy your tickets in advance online using the links above.
+The only way to skip the lines at La Pedrera is to buy your Casa Mila tickets in advance online.

 You’ll be forced to line up at ticket booths.
 These lines can push 60-90 minutes at peak times and 15-20 minutes off-peak.